Kishor836/delta-demo/README.md

 # delta-demo
-This is the delta-demo for git &amp; github
+This is the demo for git &amp; Github class.

+# Teacher
+Shradha Khapra

+# Student
+Delta Student